Selling your home

 The first step is to complete a 'request to sell' registration form.
 You'll find a link to this at the top of the page.

-The Sales Executive who will be working on your sale we arrange a visit to your home.
-They will collect some paperwork from you (see the guide for details) and take pictures of your property.
+The Sales Executive who will be working on your sale will send you over a pack of information for you to look over, fill in and return (see the guide for details) and request pictures of your property.

 Step 3 - Request a valuation